ReveriePath/webcert/README.md

 # webcert
 A wrapper bash script to easily create an RSA private key and certificate request file for signing by a CA of your choosing, without having to fiddle around with openssl command details and trickery (in particular with generating a subjectAltName with the request).
+Without this tool, performing this task is way more complicated than it should be.

 The intention is to use the key pair for web TLS connections.